-It can be challenging trying to understand dementia behaviour.
-The Department of Geriatric Medicine from Changi General Hospital (CGH), shares what to look out for and tips to communicate better with persons suffering from dementia.
+It can be a challenge trying to understand and cope with dementia behaviours.
+The Department of Geriatric Medicine from Changi General Hospital (CGH), shares tips on what to do.

 Continued from previous page.

 People who suffer from dementia can display behaviour that others consider illogical and difficult to understand.

 Adjunct Associate Professor Lim Si Ching, Senior Consultant from the